 In 2015 a video of a sea turtle took the internet by storm and set into action the public outrage over pollution caused by plastic straws.
 Since then, videos and articles including facts about plastic waste in the world’s oceans have been circulating the internet, and plastic pollution has been the topic of more than a few TED Talks.
-Many anti plastic advocates made moral appeals to consumers to cut down on their straw usage, and these appeals have steadily grown into an anti-straw environmental movement.
+Many anti-plastic advocates made moral appeals to consumers to cut down on their straw usage, and these appeals have steadily grown into an anti-straw environmental movement.
 On July 9th, coffee mogul Starbucks announced they would be phasing out plastic straws in their cafes nationwide, eliminating plastic straws completely by 2020.
-However, it did not take long for the blowback to take place.
+However, it did not take long for the blowback to come.
 New videos and articles began circling social media, this time depicting people with disabilities explaining how the plastic straw ban in businesses, and cities like Seattle and San Francisco makes them feel unwelcome.
 Is banning plastic straws, like Starbucks did, really an ethical environmental choice?
 Should the responsibility be on companies or consumers to reduce plastic usage?
 And do appeals to morality through social media campaigns and public outrage truly effectuate positive change?

 So, how is it exactly that what Webster’s dictionary refers to as “a tube (as of paper, plastic, or glass) for sucking up a beverage” has become the center of national attention?
 On the one hand, the specific use of plastic is what many find most bothersome about the straw, and not the straw itself.
 Take for example USA Today’s list of “eco-friendly alternatives” to plastic straws.
 All of the suggestions are still straws, simply made out of materials other than plastic.
 Taking the campaign a step further, companies like Strawless Ocean offer what they call an “Impact Kit” which aims to help consumers “track the restaurants or venues you help transition For a Strawless Ocean.”
 From this perspective the problem with straws is the plastic in them.
 However, from a more sustainable viewpoint, the idea of using any resource to make drinking more convenient, seems inherently wasteful, regardless of whether it’s plastic, paper, or metal being used to do so.
-Maybe the problem does not just lie within the plastic in straws, but the convenient and disposal nature of the straw itself.
+Maybe the problem does not just lie within the plastic in straws, but the convenient and disposable nature of the straw itself.

 But if the problem truly is straws, or the plastic in them, who holds the most responsibility in their usage?
 On the one hand, the social media campaign and movement have seemed to target individuals, encouraging them to buy their own straws or to cut down on their plastic usage.
 However, imploring individuals to change their actions as consumers in order to better the environment might reinforce existing inequalities and validate the identity of a person as a consumer as opposed to a citizen.
 In his essay “Individualization: Plant a Tree, Buy a Bike, Save the World?”
 Michael Maniates explores the concept he calls “the individualization of responsibility” and how this silent assumption lies behind the majority of mainstream environmental mantras.
 Though changing one’s consumer habits might make a small difference, and will most likely reaffirm one’s belief in the importance of holding personal ethics, Maniates argues that by targeting individuals as consumers rather than citizens, the environmental movement only perpetuates consumerism as an economic and cultural system.
 Maniates does not believe that consumerism can coexist with sustainability, because consumerism relies upon intensive resource use that is ultimately environmentally destructive.